konstantinmagg/tutorial-js-promises/README.md

+# tutorial-js-promises
-# Working with JavaScript Promises
+Working with JavaScript Promises

 ## Spin it Up
-Do you know John Papa's [lite-server](https://www.npmjs.com/package/lite-server)?
-If not, give it a try.
-Here we assume, you have it installed globally.
+Here we use John Papa's [lite-server](https://www.npmjs.com/package/lite-server).
+And we assume, we have it installed globally.

 ```
 lite-server
 ```

 ## Credits
 Special thanks to the authors of these tutorials.
-Was a great help, digging into this topic.
+Was a great help, digging into the topic.

 ### JavaScript Promises
 Source: [http://www.html5rocks.com/en/tutorials/es6/promises](http://www.html5rocks.com/en/tutorials/es6/promises)